Top 40+ SAP CPI Interview Questions and Answers

 • It uses numerous runtime instances spread across geographically dispersed data centers to provide continuous service availability and resilience to infrastructure faults.
 In the event of a system outage or disruption, SAP CPI will immediately divert message processing to available.

-71. Can you describe “Integration Package Lifecycle Management” in SAP CPI?
+71. Describe “Integration Package Lifecycle Management” in SAP CPI?

 Ans: